Mint Mobile makes mobile data easier than Straight Talk

 Mint Mobile

-Save with a longer term
+Save with a longer-term

-Mint Mobile has a data plan that's for most people and works with most unlocked phones.
-Save money by signing up for six or 12 months at a time if the service works for you.
+Mint Mobile has a data plan for most people and works with many unlocked phones, and you can save by renewing for six or 12 months.

 Straight Talk